IvoBlok/CSE_FGO/README.md

 PROFILING
 ========
 I now use perf and hotspot.
 So for example gather data with 'perf record --call-graph dwarf ./main_debug', then run 'hotspot' to get the results.
+Alternatively use the GUI in (sudo) hotspot; Framepoint is probably the nicest mode.

 TODO
 =========